paulpetrut/sahajyog/DEPLOYMENT.md

    - Click "New +" → "PostgreSQL"
    - Name: `sahajyog-db`
    - Database: `sahajyog`
-   - Plan: Choose your plan (Starter is fine for testing)
+   - Plan: Choose your plan (Free for testing, or paid plans for production)
    - Click "Create Database"

 2. **Create Web Service:**